 Optional step: Process the coconut in a food processor for a few seconds to create more finely textured coconut and perfectly rounded macaroons.

-With a whisk, stand mixer, or hand mixer, beat the egg whites in a large mixing bowl until thick and foamy and soft peaks begin to form - this means when you lift up the beater or whisk, soft peaks will barely hold their shape and curl over onto themselves.
+Step 1: With a whisk, stand mixer, or hand mixer, beat the egg whites at medium speed in a large bowl until thick and foamy and soft peaks begin to form - when you lift up the beater or whisk, soft peaks barely hold their shape and curl over onto themselves.

-Add the coconut, sweetened condensed milk, cranberries, almonds, and ½ cup white chocolate chips.
-Fold the egg white mixture in until completely combined.
+Add the coconut, sweetened condensed milk, cranberries, almond slices, and ½ cup white chocolate chips.
+Fold into the egg white mixture until completely combined.

-With a cookie scoop, portion out cookies onto the prepared baking sheet.
-Use wet fingers to shape the macaroons and tuck in any stray coconut shreds.
+Step 3: With a cookie scoop, portion out cookies onto a parchment-lined baking pan.
+Use wet fingertips to shape the macaroons and tuck in any stray coconut shreds.

-Bake for 20-25 minutes or until golden brown.
-Let the macaroons cool on the pan for about 3 minutes, then transfer cookies to a wire rack to cool completely.
+Step 4: Bake cookies in preheated oven at 325 for 20-25 minutes or until golden brown.
+Let the macaroons cool on the cookie sheets for about 3 minutes, then transfer the cookies to a wire rack to cool completely.

 Expert Tips

-Use a cookie scoop to portion out the dough for even sized cookies, then use wet fingers to shape the dough into perfectly round mounds.
+- Use a cookie scoop to portion out the dough for even-sized cookies, then use wet fingers to shape the dough into mounds.

 Recipe FAQs

-Yes, you can freeze tightly wrapped macaroons for up to three months.
+Yes, you can freeze macaroons in an airtight container with wax paper or parchment paper between layers for up to three months.
 Defrost them at room temperature or in the refrigerator.

 Let's Stay in Touch